InnoTecTing Could Take Your Business to The Next Level

 For instance, the marketing strategy of Candy crush was fantastic.
-Though there were a dozen three in a row games in the market, candy crush gained a huge fan following.
+Though there were a dozen three in a row game in the market, candy crush gained a huge fan following.

-The Facebook integration did wonder.
+Facebook integration did wonder.
 Every time a player ran out of lives, he had to ask his friends for help.
-This constantly reminded everyone about the Candy Crush Saga making it a billion dollar phenomenon.
+This constantly reminded everyone about the Candy Crush Saga making it a billion-dollar phenomenon.

 Not every product is as lucky as candy crush.
 Unfortunately, most products fail!
 Some fail due to lack of functionality, others due to lack of proper marketing.

 Consider Vanilla Coke, for instance, which was introduced in the Indian market in 2004 but made an exit in 2005.
 The reason cited for the failure was the improper marketing strategy where the right segment wasn’t targeted.
 The price was high and the taste was unappealing to Indians.
 These reasons directed Vanilla Coke to exit doors from the Indian market.

 Other examples include Edsel (premium smokeless cigarettes), Pets.com and PanAm.
 They had interesting marketing campaigns that earned them brand value.
 However, the lack of proper functionality resulted in their failures.
 As they say it, bullshit might land you on the top, but won’t keep you up there longer.

 Success requires both-great product and great marketing.
 There are multiple examples of products that were a huge hit since they were the right combination of both.
 For instance, Twitter, Instagram, and WhatsApp were huge hits for they provided the right functionality and came through right marketing channels.